About the Committee

 Membership of the Committee

-The new Committee on Appropriations - six Republicans and three Democrats - was appointed on December 11, 1865, in the 1st session of the 39th Congress, and first reported the general appropriations bills for the fiscal year 1867.
+The new Committee on Appropriations - seven Republicans and two Democrats - was appointed on December 11, 1865, in the 1st session of the 39th Congress, and first reported the general appropriations bills for the fiscal year 1867.
 By 1920, the number of members had grown to 21.
 It was changed that year to 35 and gradually increased to 50 by 1951.
 Until recently, the Committee numbered 66 members, but has since reduced its ranks to 53 members.

-Thirty four Members of Congress have served as chairman of the Committee on Appropriations.
+Thirty three Members of Congress have served as chairman of the Committee on Appropriations.
 The Honorable Clarence Cannon of Missouri, served as chairman nearly 19 years, although his term as chairman was of broken continuity.
 The Honorable George Mahon of Texas, served as chairman continuously longer than any other person, from May 18, 1964 to January 3, 1979.
 Several chairmen went on to higher or other important offices.
 One, James Garfield of Ohio, became President.
 Three, Samuel Randall of Pennsylvania, Joseph Cannon of Illinois, and Joseph Byrns of Tennessee, became Speaker of the House.
 Three later served in the U.S. Senate.
 One became Governor of his State.
 The list of distinctions is long.
 Interesting biographical sketches of 21 of the men are contained in House Document No. 299 of the 77th Congress.

 The Growth of Expenditures